 In any event, we would always strongly encourage applicants to base their choice of legal structure on what is best for the business, as opposed to being influenced by eligibility criteria for any particular funding stream – via Firstport or any other source.
 Please contact us if you would like further advice on this subject.

-Q: My enterprise is a trading arm of an established charity/organisation.
+My enterprise is a trading arm of an established charity/organisation.
 Is this eligible?

 No. At Start It, we focus on supporting individuals to start up new, independent projects, and who don’t have the backing of an existing parent organisation behind them.
 In cases where an idea has originated as a project of an existing organisation, but you want to develop this as an entirely new enterprise in its own right, we will want to see evidence that it is fully independent and separate from the original organisation.

-Q: What is ‘direct social benefit’?
+What is direct social impact?

-Q: What type of enterprise typically requires premises to start trading?
+What type of enterprise typically requires premises to start trading?

 Most bricks-and-mortar retail enterprises, community cafés, or any community-focused enterprise which requires a permanent base of operations as part of their commercial/social strategy.

-Q: I have identified a suitable property, but I haven’t approached the owner as yet.
+I have identified a suitable property, but I haven’t approached the owner as yet.
 Does this count as an agreement in principle?

-No. You must be able to confirm that the property is available and that the landlord/agency has agreed in principle to lease the property to you, and provide us with details of any costs associated with leasing the property (deposit, rent etc.).
+No. You must be able to confirm that the property is available, and that the landlord/agency has agreed in principle to lease the property to you and provide us with details of any costs associated with leasing the property (deposit, rent etc.).

-Q: I haven’t chosen a legal structure for the enterprise yet.
+I haven’t chosen a legal structure for the enterprise yet.
 Do I still need to put in legal/incorporation fees in the request?

 You don’t necessarily need to know which legal structure you want to go for at this stage, but there should still be an intention to incorporate at some point within the span of the award.
 It is up to you whether you seek professional advice to help you with this, and whether you want to apply for funding to cover this cost.

-Q: I need to pay someone to design my website/branding – does this count as wages?
+I need to pay someone to design my website/branding – does this count as wages?

 No, unless you would be looking to contract that person as an employee.
 Paying someone to provide services to the enterprise – such as design – would be eligible.
 Paying someone to work for the enterprise and help deliver its services would not.

-Q: I have already set up the social enterprise and all I need is equipment.
+I have already set up the social enterprise and all I need is equipment.
 Will this be eligible?

-Q: If I submit a budget and need to change it at a later date, is that possible?
+If I submit a budget and need to change it at a later date, is that possible?

 We understand that requirements may change between the submission of the application and the assessment, so there will be opportunities to amend your budget later.